Employing leaf-spine network topology in the enterprise: Glossary Definition

 Companies are starting to address the enterprise issue.
-Pica8, for example, is a white box network operating system (NOS) vendor whose PicaPilotPro technology extends the spine and leaf topology throughout the enterprise.
+Pica8, for example, is a white box network operating system (NOS) vendor whose PICOS technology extends the spine and leaf topology throughout the enterprise.

-Used with the PICOS white box NOS, PicaPilotPro retains all the Layer 2/Layer 3 features and functions of the traditional three-tier design, including a resilient, multi-path fabric architecture that ensures high availability.
+The PICOS white box NOS retains all the Layer 2/Layer 3 features and functions of the traditional three-tier design, including a resilient, multi-path fabric architecture that ensures high availability.
 It also supports software-defined network (SDN) protocols and programmability.
 And it’s a highly scalable architecture, based on cost-effective white box networking infrastructure.